 The Singing Network is the starting point for creating and building a MUN-provincial-national-international network of individuals and organizations interested in singing and song: scholars, performing artists, educators, students, as well as professional and community-based musicians organizations and associations.
 The network generates and produces a series of voice-singing-choral events ranging from workshops, seminars, master-classes, performances, dialogues, the formation of new ensembles, and a biennial International Symposium on Singing and Song.

-The second edition of the World Choral Expo EXchange! will occur 3-7 September 2022 in Lisbon, Portugal.
+The second edition of the World Choral Expo EXchange! occurred 3-7 September 2022 in Lisbon, Portugal.

-JOIN US at the World Choral Expo for an extraordinary gathering of international choirs, choral scholars and practitioners, and like-minded people who enjoy singing together!
+Thanks to all who joined us at the World Choral Expo for what was an extraordinary gathering of international choirs, choral scholars and practitioners, and like-minded people who enjoy singing together!

 Due to the uncertainties related to vaccines and international travel, we were unable to proceed with our plans to have a 'live' Canadian presence at Europa Cantat 2021.
 Nevertheless, Europa Cantat did happen in July 2021.

 All the festival sessions can now be accessed LIVE, without a fee, through EC TV.

 Covid-inspired singing-choral projects in Canada... to the future!

 On 20 July 2021, The Singing Network presented this webinar as part of the festival's Reading Sessions series.
 The webinar features three Canadian Covid-inspired projects (Messiah/Complex, Sonic Timelapse Project, and Convolution Project) with guest panelists Deantha Edmunds, Laura Hawley, Jason Noble, and Brendan Lord.
 Watch the webinar to explore how the Canadian singing-choral arts sector is reimagining how our community communicates and how it collaborates.